nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. **Indicating multiple `APPLICATION_STATUS` in `apply` command**, if you specify more than one `APPLICATION_STATUS` (eg: `apply n/SWE Intern d/Requires Java as/APPLIED as/OA`) will result in InternBuddy in applying the last `APPLICATION_STATUS` (`OA` in the given example); provided that the last `APPLICATION_STATUS` is valid.
 5. **Indicating multiple parameters in `update` command**, if you specify multiple parameters with the same prefix, only the right most parameter will be used by InternBuddy. <br>
    For instance, `update c/1 app/2 as/OA c/2 app/3 app/4 as/REJECTED` will be read the same as `update c/2 app/4 as/REJECTED` and will run if the read values are valid.
-6. `INDEX`, `COMPANY_INDEX`, and `APPLICATION_INDEX` parameters are designed to support managing up to 1000 companies, each with 1000 applications.
-Entering values beyond this range (e.g., greater than 1000) may lead to undefined behavior, so please ensure indexes stay within the specified bounds.
+6. `INDEX`, `COMPANY_INDEX`, and `APPLICATION_INDEX` parameters are designed to support managing up to **1000 companies**, each with **1000 applications**.
+Entering values beyond this range (e.g., greater than 1000) may lead to **undefined behavior**, so please ensure indexes stay within the specified bounds.
-7. The error message for the `EMAIL` field in a company's details does not specify the exact reason for format violations (e.g., each segment of the domain name between periods must be at least 2 characters long).
-For detailed formatting rules and examples, please refer to the user guide.
+7. **The error message** for the `EMAIL` field in a company's details does not specify the exact reason for format violations (e.g., each segment of the `domain` between periods must be at least 2 characters long).
+For detailed formatting rules and examples, please refer to the notes in [features](#features).
-8. The AddressBook currently accepts invalid phone numbers, such as those exceeding 15 digits.
+8. `InternBuddy` **currently accepts invalid phone numbers**, such as those exceeding 15 digits.
 Users who enter an incorrect phone number by mistake can correct it using the `edit` command.

 [back to top](#internbuddy-user-guide)